 3.4.
 WOMEN OFFICIALS in Polling Duties - Exemptions

 3.4.1.
-The availability of female polling personnel should be examined for appointing Presiding/ Polling Officers in polling stations set up exclusively for female voters or where the number of female voters, especially, pardanashin women is large, there must be at least one lady- polling officer who may facilitate and identify the women electors.
+The availability of female polling personnel should be examined for appointing Presiding/ Polling Officers in polling stations set up exclusively for female voters or where the number of female voters, especially, pardanashin women is large, there must be at least one lady- polling officer who may facilitate and identify the women electors.3.4.2.
+All pregnant women and lactating mothers, whether on maternity leave or not, or women staff who are otherwise on medical advice not to undertake any rigorous or hazardous work, maybe exempted from election duty.

 3.4.3.
 Every female official called for election duty should be informed of the arrangements made for her stay and transportation.
 Unless arrangement is made and information in this behalf is furnished to such female official, she shall not be called to perform any election duty at any such place.